|

 Bake Chocolate Cakes

 • Bake at 350F.
 Bake 2 pans on the top oven rack (about 2/3) and 2 cake pans on the bottom rack (1/3).
 Bake for 30 minutes, then rotate pans.
-Bottom ones to the top rack and top one to the bottom rack and continue baking for additional 20-25 minutes or until toothpick inserted in the center comes out clean.
+Move the bottom ones to the top rack and the top ones to the bottom rack, then continue baking for an additional 20-25 minutes or until a toothpick inserted in the center comes out clean.

 • Remove baked cake from the oven and let cool for 20-25 minutes.
 Then run a dull knife along the edges and carefully invert cakes onto a cooling rack.
-Let cool for 20 more minutes.
-When cakes are lukewarm, wrap or cover cakes into plastic wrap or place them into ziploc bags.
-Let cool completely.
-Cakes stay soft and moist.
+Cover with a kitchen towel to cool completely.
+Wrap in food wrap to prevent drying out before using.

 This post contains Amazon affiliate links that earn me a small commission, at no cost to you.
 I only recommend products that I use and love.
 Learn more about my affiliate policy here.